teodorstupnicki/teodorstupnicki/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my personal Rust projects
+- I’m currently working on my personal Rust / smart contracts projects
 - I work as a software / DevOps engineer at Bosch
 - Areas of interest: Rust, blockchain, smart contracts